spryker/docker-sdk/docs/02-development/06-running-tests.md

 ## What is a testing mode?

-Docker SDK allows you to run an application in an environment configured for testing.
+Docker SDK allows you to switch the application into the special mdoe, optimised for running your tests.

-In the testing mode, docker/sdk set of containers configured for testing.
-For example:
+The aim of the testing mode - is to allow you running tests in isolation, having a full control on the system under test and have all needed tooling in place.
+Once activating testing mode, the following happens:
+1. CLI, applicatoin and webserver contaienrs are switched to the "testing mode";
-1. background jobs are disabled;
+2. Background jobs are disabled;
-2. the webdriver container is present.
+3. The webdriver container for the end-to-end tests is created (if not yet) and launched.

+## Activating testing mode and running your tests

+Your Codeception tests will be executed in the CLI container with the testing mode activated.
+You can acieve that by either switching your running environment (w.o. rebuilding containers) into the testing mode, or run/restart your environment with testing mode activated (with rebuilding contaienrs).

+### Activating testing mode on your running environment

-## Running tests in the testing mode
+To activate the testing mode on your running environment and enter CLI container:

-To run tests, you need to run Codeception in a CLI container.

-There are several similar ways to do that.
-Use the most suitable way for you.

-### Running tests in a dedicated testing container

-To run tests in a dedicated testing container:

-1. Start a new container in testing mode:
 ```bash
 docker/sdk testing
 ```

-2. Run Codeception:
+Now, in the CLI container, you can run Codeception:
 ```bash
 codecept run
 ```

-### Running tests in a dedicated testing container with a single command

-To run tests in a dedicated testing container with a single command, run `docker/sdk testing codecept run`.
+Same as with other CLI commands, you can run the above in a single command, e.g. `docker/sdk testing codecept run`.

-The command runs tests as follows:

-1. Start a new container in testing mode.
-2. Run Codeception.
-3. Stop the container.

-### Running tests with all containers in the testing mode
+### Run / resrart your environment in a testing mode

-To run tests with all containers in testing mode:

 1. Restart all containers in testing mode: